 Live Operations Map

-The OER Video Portal makes searching thousands of hours of high-definition video easy.
+The NOAA Ocean Exploration Video Portal makes searching thousands of hours of high-definition video easy.
 Since 2010, the Okeanos Explorer has collected hundreds of terabytes—thousands of hours—of video and video products.
 Viewers have been thrilled to follow along with the voyages of the Okeanos Explorer to catch glimpses of curious marine animals, historic shipwrecks, and amazing geological formations.
 To address the high demand for these underwater videos, NCEI created the self-service portal for finding, previewing, and downloading these video data.

 Benthic Animal Guide

 The video data collected during expeditions can be used for many purposes.
 A good example is the Benthic Deepwater Animal Identification Guide which was created by NCEI with the guidance of Dr. Christopher Kelley of the University of Hawaii.
-This guide is a collection of high-resolution images of marine animals created from video recorded during the Okeanos Explorer’s 2015-2016 missions in the Pacific Ocean.
+This guide is a collection of high-resolution images of marine animals created from video recorded during the Okeanos Explorer’s 2015-2017 missions in the Pacific Ocean.
 The guide is organized by major taxa, or scientific units of animals, and is a reference for scientists and anyone else interested in these fascinating deep-sea dwellers.